This function creates an object of type drift_dm, which serves as the parent

 print(my_model)

-#> Class(es): example, drift_dm
+#> Class(es) example, drift_dm

 #>

-#> Current Parameter Matrix:
+#> Parameter Values:

 #> muc b